Effective-medium approach to the resonance distribution of wave scattering in a random point field: Diffusion approximation

-Aside from the equation in the bulk, in a finite medium, we also need a condition on the density at the boundary.
+\paragraph{Leakage boundary conditions} Aside from the equation in the bulk, in a finite medium, we also need a condition on the density at the boundary to describe the fact that the wave can freely exit the medium.
 Since the medium is much larger than the mean free path, it can be approached by a semi-infinite region

 where $\vect{n}$ is the outward-pointing normal vector to the boundary of the medium.
 This assumption is motivated by the fact that, at the scale of the mean free path, the boundary is perceived as nearly flat.
 In this way, the boundary is just an infinite plane of equation $\vect{r}\cdot\vect{n}=0$.
-In order to obtain a boundary condition on $\avg{\rho(\vect{r})}$, we will approximate the integral transport equation~\eqref{eq:bethe-salpeter-diag} for any point $\vect{r}$ on the boundary.
+In order to obtain a boundary condition on $\avg{\rho(\vect{r})}$, we will approximate the integral transport equation \eqref{eq:bethe-salpeter-diag} for any point $\vect{r}$ on the boundary.
 More specifically, we want to estimate the integral

-where the integration domain covers the semi-infinite region~\eqref{eq:medium-boundary-plane}.
+where the integration domain covers the semi-infinite region \eqref{eq:medium-boundary-plane}.
 As done in Eq.\ \eqref{eq:density-series-expansion}, we expand the density $\avg{\rho(\vect{r}')}$ in Taylor series at $\vect{r}'=\vect{r}$

-We neglect the higher order terms in Eq.~\eqref{eq:density-expansion-edge}, because we do not want the boundary condition to possess a second order derivative.
-Indeed, the diffusion equation~\eqref{eq:hyp-diffusion-laplace} is of second order in space.
-Note that, in Eq.~\eqref{eq:transport-convolution-edge}, the observation point $\vect{r}$ is supposed to lie on the boundary, i.e., to satisfy $\vect{r}\cdot\vect{n}=0$.
-Without loss of generality, we can set $\vect{r}=\vect{0}$ due to the translational symmetry of Eq.~\eqref{eq:transport-convolution-edge} in the plane of the boundary.
+We neglect the higher-order terms in Eq.\ \eqref{eq:density-expansion-edge}, because we do not want the boundary condition to possess a second-order derivative.
+Indeed, the diffusion equation \eqref{eq:hyp-diffusion-laplace-alt} is of second order in space.
+Note that, in Eq.\ \eqref{eq:transport-convolution-edge}, the observation point $\vect{r}$ is supposed to lie on the boundary, i.e., to satisfy $\vect{r}\cdot\vect{n}=0$.
+Without loss of generality, we can set $\vect{r}=\vect{0}$ due to the translational symmetry of Eq.\ \eqref{eq:transport-convolution-edge} in the plane of the boundary.
 The zero-order moment of the kernel reads

-This is just half the result~\eqref{eq:transport-kernel-moment-0} since it is integrated over half the space.
+This is just half the result \eqref{eq:transport-kernel-moment-0} since it is integrated over half the space.
 The first-order moment

 requires more caution because it is not spherically symmetric.
 Thus, we need to resort to spherical coordinates.
 Using the differential volume element in spherical coordinates